 This post contains affiliate links.
 Please read my disclosures.

-Piccalilli is the perfect preserve for your festive table.
+Piccalilli is delicious spicy British pickle.
 Bite-sized pieces of Autumn vegetables fragrant with curry spices which is excellent with any kind of cheese or cold cut.

 There was one word with which people always used to describe me; my school teachers, my work colleagues, my family, friends, strangers on the bus, the butcher, the baker, the weirdo on the corner.
 All of them would mutter a singular word in my direction as I floated past, filofax in one hand, iphone in the other.
 Organised.